cosmos/iavl/docs/tree/export_import.md

 }
 ```

 This is the minimum amount of data about nodes that can be exported, see the [node documentation](../node/node.md) for comparison.
 The other node attributes, such as `hash` and `size`, can be derived from this data.
-Both leaf nodes and inner nodes are exported, since `Version` is part of the hash, and inner nodes have different versions than the leaf nodes with the same key.
+Both leaf nodes and inner nodes are exported, since `Version` is part of the hash and inner nodes have different versions than the leaf nodes with the same key.

 The order of exported nodes is significant.
 Nodes are exported by depth-first post-order (LRN) tree traversal.
 Consider the following tree (with nodes in `key@version=value` format):